microsoft/Unicoder/README.md

 # Unicoder
-This repo provides the code for reproducing the experiment in [XGLUE: A New Benchmark Dataset for Cross-lingual Pre-training, Understanding and Generation](https://arxiv.org/abs/2004.01401).
+This repo provides the code for reproducing the experiments in [XGLUE: A New Benchmark Dataset for Cross-lingual Pre-training, Understanding and Generation](https://arxiv.org/abs/2004.01401).

-We provide three models, Unicoder for understanding, Unicoder for generation pre-trained with xDAE and Unicoder for generation pre-trained with xFNP.
+We provide three models, Unicoder for understanding tasks, Unicoder for generation tasks (pre-trained with xDAE) and Unicoder for generation tasks (pre-trained with xFNP).

-## Unicoder for understanding
+## Unicoder for understanding tasks
 We share a 12-layers model which is pre-trained with 100 languages.

-This code could reproduce the experiments on 9 understanding XGLUE tasks, include: NER, POS Tagging (POS),
+This code can reproduce the experiments on 9 understanding XGLUE tasks, include: NER, POS Tagging (POS),
 News Classification (NC),
 MLQA,